-- 1. Place the ATV on a level surface. - 2.
-Remove panels D and F. (See page 8-8.)
+- 1. Place the ATV on a level surface.

+- 2. Remove panels D and F. (See page 8-10.)

-Place a container under the engine, and then remove the coolant drain bolt.
+- Place a container under the engine, and then remove the coolant drain bolt and its gasket.
 (Use a trough or a similar object as shown to prevent coolant from spilling on the engine guard.)

-1. Coolant drain bolt
+- 1. Coolant drain bolt - 2.
+Gasket

-- 1. Trough

-- 4. Remove panel B. (See page 8-8.)
+- 1. Trough - 4.
+Remove panel B. (See page 8-10.)

-- 5. Remove the radiator cap.
+5. Remove the radiator cap.

-Radiator cap
+- 1. Radiator cap

-- 6. Remove the coolant reservoir cap. - Disconnect the hose on the coolant reservoir side, and then drain the coolant from the coolant reservoir.
+- 6. Remove the coolant reservoir cap.

+- 7. Disconnect the hose on the coolant reservoir side, and then drain the coolant from the coolant reservoir.
-1. Coolant reservoir hose

-- 8. After draining the coolant, thoroughly flush the cooling system with clean tap water. - 9.
-Replace the coolant drain bolt washer if it is damaged, install the coolant drain bolt, and then tighten it to the specified torque.
+- 1. Coolant reservoir hose - 8.
+After draining the coolant, thoroughly flush the cooling system with clean tap water. - Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.